SeleniumHQ/selenium-ide/docs/api/commands.md

 ## `assert checked`

 Confirm that the target element has been checked.
+The test will stop if the assert fails.

 <strong>arguments</strong>